marvin-j97/lemna/docs/content/recipes/function-url.md

 ### `cors`

 CORS configuration.
-You can also use `cors: true` to set up a all-star "don't care" CORS config.
+You can also use `cors: true` to set up an all-star wildcard "don't care" CORS config.

 ### `invokeMode`